wp-plugins/oauth2-provider/readme.txt

 * Added "email" to default me resource to support OpenID Connect 1.0
 * Added generic key signing for all clients.
 * Added public endpoint for verifying id_token (/oauth/public_key)

+= 3.0.6 =
+* Fixed "Undefined Error" in Authorization Controller.
+Credit to Frédéric.
+Thank You!
+* Remove "Redirect URI" Column from clients table to clean up table on smaller screens.
+* Updated banner and plugin icon.